drteeth/attend-elixir-talk/slides.md

 ???

-This is our Proces Manager
+This is our Process Manager

 * It has a reference to the router so it can send commands
 * It defines a struct for maintaining state
 * It must let the library know if it is interested in a particular event
 * If it is interested, it must say that it wants to start, continue or stop the GenServer for this manager.
+* Keyed on game_id

 ---
 class: